yoshikouki/agent-tests/boilerplate/README.md

 4. Timeline/feed to display posts from all users
 5. Ability to like and comment on posts
 6. Simple user search functionality
+7. Follow/unfollow functionality
+8. Pagination for the timeline/feed

 ### Technical Requirements
 1. Use React for the frontend